-Ben is a senior program advisor at Resources Legacy Fund where he is responsible for providing coordination, research, strategic direction, and leadership for conservation programs.
-Previously, he served as chief program officer at the LOR Foundation.
-For the last decade he co-directed Headwaters Economics, a leading nonpartisan research group that works to improve community development and land management decisions in the West.
-Ben's career has focused on the economics of land use, the evolving competitive position of rural economies, collaborative approaches to planning and land management, and the creative display of socioeconomic data.
-He is passionate about local solutions to significant challenges that affect the direction and well-being of rural western communities.
-He also has been known to ride a bike and hop on skis from time to time.
-Ben is a graduate of Bozeman High School and has a bachelor's degree from Tufts University and master's degree from Yale University.
-He lives in Bozeman with his family.
+Ben Alexander is a senior program advisor at Resources Legacy Fund where he is responsible for providing coordination, research, strategic direction, and leadership for conservation programs.
+Previously, he served as chief program officer at the LOR Foundation, was co-founder and co-director of Headwaters Economics, and was a director at the Sonoran Institute.
+Ben's career has focused on the economics of land use, the evolving competitive position of rural economies, and collaborative approaches to planning and land management.
+He is a graduate of Bozeman High School and has a bachelor's degree from Tufts University and masters degrees from Yale University.
+Ben lives in Bozeman with his family.

 When asked in a recent interview what person or experience had taught her the most about leadership and how to apply it in her day-to-day work, she volunteered Omar Bradley, the general in charge of coordinating the allied forces invasion of Normandy—strategy, planning, coordination, flexibility, discipline, managing others to deliver their best.

 Kathleen is a principal at Corridor Partners, a firm headquartered in Washington, D.C., and New York, where she is focused primarily on advising donors regarding advocacy and political strategies on climate and clean energy issues.
 Kathleen has three decades of advocacy, campaign, and philanthropic experience, having held leadership positions in state and national groups, including the Legal Services Corporation and Equal Justice Works, where she served as executive director.
 Kathleen served in senior roles at the Pew Charitable Trusts, including deputy director of the Environment Working Group.
 She currently serves on the board of the League of Conservation Voters, Natural Resources Defence Council, and the NRDC Action Fund.